samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 **Situation.** A long-forgotten ruin is rumored to hold a fiendish Artifact called the *Horns of the Beast*.
 A villain hopes to claim the Artifact and put it to terrible use.

 **Hook.** An unassuming human merchant named Melchis (secretly a Chaotic Evil **Fiend Cultist** devoted to [Iuz](/sources/dnd/dmg-2024/lore-glossary#Iuz)) hires the characters to escort him on an expedition to find an ancient temple lost in the jungle.
-He offers to pay them a total of 2,000 GP in trade bars—half when they reach the temple and half when they safely return to civilization—and promises to support them with what he claims to be “limited magical ability.”
+He offers to pay them a total of 2,000 GP in trade bars—half when they reach the temple and half when they safely return to civilization—and promises to support them with what he claims to be "limited magical ability."

 #### Encounters

 You can use the poster map of the world of Greyhawk for this adventure; the temple is located near the southern edge of the map, in the Amedio Jungle.
-The journey unfolds in three stages (see “[Travel](/sources/dnd/dmg-2024/running-the-game#Travel)” in [chapter 2](/sources/dnd/dmg-2024/running-the-game)), culminating in the discovery of the ruins and the artifact.
+The journey unfolds in three stages (see "[Travel](/sources/dnd/dmg-2024/running-the-game#Travel)" in [chapter 2](/sources/dnd/dmg-2024/running-the-game)), culminating in the discovery of the ruins and the artifact.

 ***Stage 1.*** Melchis hires a ship to carry the party to the Amedio Jungle.
 Use the map to determine how long the sea voyage takes, depending on where the adventurers begin the trip and figuring that the ship covers about 1½ hexes per day.
 Near the end of the trip, as the ship crosses Jeklea Bay, it’s attacked by a group of [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) sahuagin, including two **Sahuagin Priests**, six **Sahuagin Warriors**, and a [Water Elemental](/monsters/17051-water-elemental).
 (Assume the ship’s crew stays out of the way of these terrifying monsters and lets the characters and Melchis deal with this threat.)
 Stage 1 ends when Melchis and the characters row a launch ashore.